 Processed data of a single subject (also used to demo the hippocampal subfield segmentation) is available here:

 The data is extracted with:

 Note: within the Martinos Center, this data is found here, but should not be modified (make a copy) as it is used for testing:

 The data is one subject from the ADNI dataset, is fully recon-d.
-The recon-all command used to produce the brainstem data was:
+The commands used to produce the brainstem data was:

 To view the data: